2026 TSMO Awards

 The Overall Winner

-The winner will be announced at the NOCoE luncheon at the CTSO Annual Meeting at the end of July.
+The winner will be announced at the NOCoE luncheon at the CTSO Annual Meeting, taking place in March 2026 in Charlotte, NC.
 The project will then be promoted to the wider transportation industry via press releases, specialized case studies, and a video made featuring the project and the team.

 Joey Sagal TSMO Leadership Award Winner